 After his old friend Samuel Johnson died in 1784, Boswell moved to London to try his hand at the English Bar, but was even less successful than he was as an advocate in Scotland.
 So, he spent most of his last years writing a biography of Samuel Johnson, which was published in 1791.
 It was a masterpiece, considered to be the greatest biography ever written.
 Unlike most biographies of the time, which just provided the dry details of an individual's public life, Boswell's biography of Johnson was revolutionary.
-It included far more personal information than readers of the time were accustomed to, providing them with not only a record of Johnson's public life and works, but also a vivid account of Johnson the complete man.
+It included far more personal information than readers of the time were accustomed to, providing them with not only a record of Johnson's public life and works, but also a vivid personal account of Johnson the man.
 Boswell even included transcripts of conversations he'd had with Johnson.
 The longevity of Samuel Johnson's fame owes itself mostly to James Boswell's biography.

 With the publication of The Life Of Samuel Johnson, James Boswell finally received the literary recognition he'd sought for so long, and his fame endures to this day.
 After the book was published, Boswell's health began to deteriorate from the ravages of alcoholism and venereal disease.
 He died on May 19th, 1795, at the age of 54.
 Over 120 years after his death, a large collection of his papers, including intimate journals he'd kept throughout his life, were discovered at Malahide Castle, North of Dublin.
 They were sold to an American collector and later passed on to Yale University, which published them.